kamilburda/batcher/dev/_pages/Usage.md

 ![Dialog of Edit Layers](../assets/images/screenshot_dialog_edit_layers.png){: .align-center}

-To run batch editing, simply press the `Run` button.
+To run batch editing, press the `Run` button.
 This will apply procedures to each layer satisfying the activated constraints.

 You can take a look at a few [examples](Examples.md) to get started with [procedures and constraints](#procedures-and-constraints).

 If the `Layers` constraint is unchecked, group layers will also be processed.
-The group layers will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on group layers.

 ### Quick Layer Editing

-You can run batch editing in a single click by running `File → Edit Layers (Quick)`.
+You can quickly run batch editing via `File → Edit Layers (Quick)`.
 This can be useful if you made changes to your image and you want to run batch editing again with the same settings.